Endless fights, escalating arguments, terrible nights. Even relationships that were once ideal partnerships can only go through so much strain.

 The end of a relationship is like the end of a long, twisting, high-speed rollercoaster, with lulls, stops, reversals and all the works.

 When it finally comes to that final slow down right before the end, a growing part of you knows that it’s over, but the lingering feeling remains: is it really?
+Or will they ever come back?

 But unlike a rollercoaster, a relationship doesn’t end on its own volition.